vmware/powershell-module-for-vmware-cloud-foundation-power-management/docs/documentation/functions/Test-VsanObjectResync.md

 ### -cluster

-The name of the vSAN cluster on which object resynchronization status has to be checked.
+The name of the cluster.

 ```yaml
 Type: String